menu

 Demographics

-The education level of Sallis citizens is a little higher than the average for US cities and towns: 22.05% of adults in Sallis have at least a bachelor's degree.
+The citizens of Sallis are slightly better educated than the national average of 21.84% for all cities and towns, with 22.05% of adults in Sallis having a bachelor's degree or advanced degree.

 The per capita income in Sallis in 2022 was $32,482, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $129,928 for a family of four.
 However, Sallis contains both very wealthy and poor people as well.